ZsoltEmber/pokemon-pet/README.md

 Pokemon-pet is a small game where you can be a part of an extremly exciting battles and catch new friends.

+The primary objectives of the project:
+1. Fight with other pokemon:
+- Lore friendly, type based combat system.
+- Catch fainted foe

+2. Play with captured pokemon
+- Inspect details and add nickname to pokemon
+- Pet pokemon

 ## Built With
 * [![React][React.js]][React-url]
 * [![Node.js][Node.js]][Node.js-url]